 #111 Utah Utes

 David Kay is a senior feature NBA Draft, NBA, and college basketball writer for the Sports Bank.
-He also heads up the NBA and college basketball material at Walter Football.com and is a former contributor at The Washington Times Communities.
+He also heads up the college basketball and Walter Football.com material at Walter Football.com and is a former contributor at The Washington Times Communities.
 David has appeared on numerous national radio programs spanning from Cleveland to New Orleans to Honolulu.
 He also had the most accurate 2011 NBA Mock Draft on the web.

 You can follow him on Twitter at DavidKay_TSB.